sopyb/NavigoLearnAPI/docs/paths/users/delete.md

 ## DELETE - /api/users/:userId([0-9]+)?

-Deletes user with :userId or logged-in user.
+Deletes userDisplay with :userId or logged-in userDisplay.
 This action is irreversible.

 ## Parameters